ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ### Dry running the promotion and upgrade
 {: #promotion-dry-run}

 To evaluate the effects of major version upgrades, trigger a dry run.
 A dry run simulates the promotion and upgrade, with the results printed to the database logs.
-Access and view your database logs through the [Log Analysis Integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-logging).
+Access and view your database logs through the [Log analysis integration](/docs/cloud-databases?topic=cloud-databases-logging).
 This ensures the version that you are currently running with its extensions can be successfully upgraded to your intended version.

 The dry run must be run with `skip_initial_backup` set to `false`, and `version` defined.